CrimsonChi/kaioken/README.md

 ## Tasks

 - Use `make build` to recursively run the build script in each package
+- Use `make dev` to recursively run the dev script in each package
 - Use `make test` to recursively run the test script in each package